Who Owns Activase?

 Advantages

-- +Backed by extensive clinical research and safety data
+- +Backed by Roche's extensive pharmaceutical research and development capabilities

 Considerations